ALAMROANAS/reading-not/README.md

 # growth mindset
 # I think it is the best way to think
-## Acknowledge and embrace imperfections
+## .
+Acknowledge and embrace imperfections
-## View challenges as opportunities.
+## .
+View challenges as opportunities.
-## Try different learning tactics
+## .Try different learning tactics